-Ellen is a recent transplant to Tucson but no stranger to community acupuncture.
+Ellen Vincent, L.Ac. moved to Tucson in 2012 and is no stranger to community acupuncture.
 TACO is the third clinic Ellen has helped to open since she graduated from Pacific College of Oriental Medicine in 2006.
 One of those clinics is still alive and well in Philadelphia, PA.
 Ellen is a nationally certified practitioner, and licensed to practice acupuncture as well as prescribe herbs in Arizona and Pennsylvania.
-Her other full-time jobs include parenting her ten-year old daughter and trying to take her dogs out on frequent and regular walks.
+Her other full-time jobs include parenting her twelve-year old daughter and trying to take her dogs out on frequent and regular walks.

 Josh Whiteley, L.Ac.is a native of the southwest and came to Tucson from Boulder, Colorado.
 While in Boulder he received his Master of Science in Acupuncture and Oriental Medicine degree from Southwest Acupuncture College.
 Prior to becoming an acupuncturist, Josh has worked both as a massage therapist and an Ayurvedic practitioner after graduating from the Ayurvedic Institute in Albuquerque, New Mexico.
 He has continued his studies of acupuncture and herbalism mainly in the styles of Dr. Richard Tan and Master Tung.
 Josh is a nationally certified practitioner and licensed to practice acupuncture and prescribe herbs in both Arizona and Colorado.
 When not busy being an acupuncturist Josh enjoys nature, yoga, art, and drinking chai tea by the gallon.